apache/nuttx/Documentation/reference/os/arch.rst

      which will be executed.
   :param rtcb: Refers to the running task which will be blocked.

-.. c:function:: void up_release_pending(void)

-  When tasks become ready-to-run but cannot run because pre-emption is disabled, they are placed into a pending task list.
-This function releases and makes ready-to-run all of the tasks that have collected in the pending task list.
-This can cause a context switch if a new task is placed at the head of the ready to run list.

-  This function is called only from the NuttX scheduling logic when pre-emption is re-enabled.
-Interrupts will always be disabled when this function is called.

 .. c:macro:: noreturn_function

 .. c:function:: void up_exit(int status) noreturn_function;